jordanvieler/UC_Berkeley_Structure_and_Interpretation_of_Computer_Programs/README.md

    Interestingly, this iteration of the course was offered online/remote ONLY Fall 2020.
 Therefore, I believe I am having a similar learning experience to students who were formally enrolled in this 1500+ student course during the fall of 2020.

+The purpose of this repo is to showcase the work I have completed as part of this course.